Lisa Osofsky: Severe Criticism

+On the day, the Attorney General pledged its “forensic and robust” review into the watchdog and its director, giving evidence to the House of Commons Public Accounts Committee on 9 February 2022 as to why the SFO was at risk of over-spending on its budget that year, Lisa Osofsky admitted, the SFO staff “are human beings.
+We make mistakes”.
+Less than 1 month later, in March 2022, the SFO’s director refused to answer questions from MPs about the quashing of a second former oil executive’s bribery conviction, saying she did not want to ‘impinge on’ a judge-led review of the watchdog’s disclosure failures.

-Lisa Osofsky was finally judged to have made a “number of mistakes and misjudgments” in her handling of a prosecution which has ultimately resulted in the convictions of two businessmen being overturned.
+Lisa Osofsky was finally judged to have made a “number of mistakes and misjudgments” in her handling of a prosecution which has ultimately resulted in the convictions of three businessmen being overturned.
 SFO head was criticized for failings that denied defendant fair trial.
 The report criticized and exposed “fundamental failures” at the UK’s anti-fraud agency, including Osofsky’s use of her personal mobile, lack of accountability, undocumented and unminuted meetings with a fixer.

 It also attested major errors as severe mishandlings of cases, disclosure failures, amplified by the impression that a U.S. fixer had the “seal of approval” from the director. and “toxic” relationship between staff and senior management.
+Piling fresh pressure on SFO Director Lisa Osofsky, serious problems included a failure to properly record meetings, the use of personal mobile phones, disclosure failures and distrust between senior management and the case team, amplified by the impression that a U.S. fixer had the "seal of approval" from the director.
 A “damaging culture of distrust between the case team and senior managers developed, the review said.